Platform

 Auto-Onboarding

 When you start working on a domain that has no existing voice profile, Studio auto-onboards it.
 Claude asks 2-3 questions about the brand's tone and audience, then creates an initial voice profile.
-You can refine this later using the Extract Voice skill with actual writing samples.
+You can refine this later by providing actual writing samples.